 Once the will is in hand, it’s essential to decipher its contents.
 Wills are notorious for their legal jargon, so take the time to grasp its meaning.
-The will should outline beneficiaries, assets, and an executor.
+Even if the testator changed the will without an attorney, it should outline beneficiaries, assets, and an executor.
 While the will’s language may seem perplexing, understanding it is critical for moving forward in the probate process.

 Step 3: File the Petition for Probate